 By May 1992, Bill had a working prototype of the product.
 While Bill understood the information needs of the sales team, he wanted to develop a unique selling strategy for the sales automation package.
 He contacted SAS guru Rich Boehm for advice.
 Rich recommend Bill to Jim Cecil.

-Jim Cecil was considered as an expert in synthesising client communications, what both Bill and Jim would later refer to as ‘drip marketing.’
-Jim developed a smart customizable information path which he referred to as an ‘action plan’.
-‘Action Plan’ allowed sales representatives optimize the relationship based on industry, title, interest level, company status and other factors.
+Jim Cecil was considered an expert in synthesizing client communications, which both Bill and Jim would later refer to as ‘drip marketing.’
+Jim developed a smart customizable information path which he referred to as an ‘action plan.’
+‘Action Plan’ allowed sales representatives to optimize the relationship based on industry, title, interest level, company status, and other factors.
 The product also allowed the sales representative to segment contacts into prospects and customers.

-WinSales in spite of being a great product failed as the founding team agonized over their own marketing campaign, consisting of magazine advertising and trade show exhibitions.
+WinSales, despite being a great product, failed as the founding team agonized over their marketing campaign, consisting of magazine advertising and trade show exhibitions.

 What is a Drip Marketing Campaign?

-A drip marketing campaign sends ‘drips’, a pre-written set of messages to users over time.
-The messages would be automatically sent based on time or triggers devised on user behaviour.
-The principles of drip marketing have also been adapted in social media and direct mail besides email.
+A drip marketing campaign sends ‘drips,’ a pre-written set of messages, to users over time.
+The messages would be automatically sent based on time or triggers devised on user behavior.
+The principles of drip marketing have also been adapted to social media and direct mail besides email.